arellaTV/author-list/docs/challenge_part_1.md

 4	2	Ted Daniels	$39.99	5	Lorelai Gilmore
 ```

-Which still wasn't quite right.
-We need the total of all the sales for Lorelai.
-I then turned to using `group by` to group the rows by author name.
+Now that I have the author for each sale_item, I can group them together.
+I used `group by` to group the rows by author name.

 ```sql
 select sum(t1.item_price), t3.name